ghoomfrog/silili/README.md

 *kata sun sun un sun tutu* — 4×5×5 + 1×5 + 2

+Numbers are cardinal with plurals, and ordinal with non-plurals.

 ### Other Stuff

 Check out more on GitHub: [github.com/ghoomy/saja-lili](https://github.com/ghoomy/saja-lili)